Awycious/MyLeetCode/README.md

 # MyLeetCode
-recording my LeetCode practice code
+- Recording my LeetCode practice code
+- Each file has same question name as on LeetCode
+- The files will include my name, data, idea, and remark